Table of Contents

 Mastering WordPress Navigation: The Left Menu Breakdown

+The left sidebar is the backbone of WordPress navigation, housing menus for every aspect of site management.
 For WordPress for beginners, learning this menu is like memorizing a map—it prevents getting lost in the WordPress interface.

 Top-level items include: